OpenKnowledgeMaps/Headstart/examples/triple/README.md

 ### Deploying the example:

-Use a deployment script, or manually perform following actions:
+Use a deployment script, or manually deploy an example as described in [HOWTO: search repos](../../doc/howto_search_repos.md):

-* use a script.